ibm-cloud-docs/cloud-pak-security/getting-started.md

         * Storage class
         * Enable ROKS Authentication

-* If you are upgrading from IBM Cloud Pak® for Security 1.7.2.0, use the following commands to retrieve the values for the parameters you need to pass in during the upgrade.
+* If you are upgrading from IBM Cloud Pak® for Security 1.7.2.0, you must first upgrade to 1.8.X or 1.9.X and use the following commands to retrieve the values for the parameters you need to pass in during the upgrade.

     * `namespace` - Provide the namespace where IBM Cloud Pak® for Security 1.7.2.0 was installed.